microsoft/vcpkg-docs/vcpkg/get_started/get-started.md

 ---
-title: Install and use packages on Linux with vcpkg
+title: Install and use packages with vcpkg
-description: Tutorial guides the user through the process of installing and using packages on Linux with vcpkg.
+description: Tutorial guides the user through the process of installing and using packages with vcpkg.
 author: JavierMatosD
 ms.author: javiermat
 ms.topic: tutorial
 ms.date: 08/23/2023
 ms.prod: vcpkg
-#CustomerIntent: As a beginner C++ developer, I want to learn how to install and manage packages on a Linux environment using vcpkg, so that I can easily set up and maintain C++ projects with necessary dependencies.
+#CustomerIntent: As a beginner C++ developer, I want to learn how to install and manage packages using vcpkg, so that I can easily set up and maintain C++ projects with necessary dependencies.
 ---

-# Tutorial: Install and use packages on Linux with vcpkg
+# Tutorial: Install and use packages with vcpkg

 In this tutorial you'll create a C++ "Hello World" CMake project using vcpkg and the fmt library.
-You'll manage dependencies and build and run a simple application in a Linux environment.
+You'll manage dependencies and build and run a simple application.

 ## Prerequisites